PWP Training

 Is there self-funded PWP training available?

-No, there are no self-funded PWP training courses as entry needs to be through a PWP position in local IAPT service.
+No, there are no self-funded PWP training courses as entry needs to be through a PWP position in a local IAPT service.
 Employment as a trainee PWP is a prerequisite for applying to university courses related to the role.

 How much is a PWP paid?